hashicorp/terraform-provider-azurerm/website/docs/d/automation_variables.html.markdown

 The following arguments are supported:

-- `id` - The resource ID of the automation account.
+- `automation_account_id` - The resource ID of the automation account.

 ## Attributes Reference